 The candidate is given a memo describing the tasks to complete, with information about the central issue, a summary of ongoing problems, an organizational chart, email messages from different employees giving their perspectives on the problems, pertinent regulations, and details about the past performance of the staff.
-While a calculator is not needed in reviewing the quantitative data, access to a calculator application will be available and the analysis and recommendations must show a clear understanding of these data.
+While a calculator is not needed in reviewing the quantitative data, the analysis and recommendations must show a clear understanding of these data.
+The candidate will not have access to a calculator or calculator application during the exercise, neither in the inperson nor virtual format.